 The public was encouraged to avoid foods like butter in exchange for margarine, and so-called “vegetable” oils were pushed as a healthy alternative to animal fats.
 In recent years, we’ve seen more and more people shying away from this advice and returning to a more traditional view of fats.
 But the overall sentiment shared by many is still largely the same as it was 30 years ago: Even in spite of what the latest science has to say to the contrary.
 The good news is that the industries pushing this propaganda (which profit handsomely from all the low-fat hysteria), are starting to lose their grip on the narrative.
 But you can be sure that they’re not going down without a bitter fight.

 Since my mission in life involves unearthing the truth wherever it might be found and sharing it with you, I’m committed to entering the ring and delivering a one-two punch on this important issue.
 After talking with various experts on the subject and conducting my own independent research, I’m convinced that misconceptions about dietary fat that stem from years of misinformation are harming Americans in a major way.
-In fact, I believe that the way people eat with regards to what they think they know about healthy fats versus unhealthy fats is a leading cause of disease in our modern context.

 The Lipid Hypothesis Myth: Saturated Fats and Cholesterol Are NOT the Enemy